October 29 ~ Nearly Napping

 As of some one gently rapping.”

-"Naps are nature's way of reminding you that life is nice - like a beautiful, softly swinging hammock strung between birth and infinity," explained journalist Peggy Noonan.
+As journalist Peggy Noonan wrote, “Naps are nature’s way of reminding you that life is nice,” like a softly swinging hammock between birth and infinity.